guitarisprettierthanpiano/SEPT-CPI/README.md

 Then I calculated the differences between sequential months into another array.

 The rest was just setting up the chart and adding a small description of what CPI is.
 Enjoy!

+UPDATE: updated everything for October instead of Sept!
+The data shows 6.22% inflation rather than 5.39% now.